What is a charter school?

 - Not affiliated with or restricted to a particular religious group

 All KIPP schools are public charter schools.
 And yet, not all public charter schools are like KIPP.
-KIPP is a non-profit network of 200 college-preparatory, public charter schools educating early childhood, elementary, middle, and high school students.
+KIPP is a non-profit network of more than 200 college-preparatory, public charter schools educating early childhood, elementary, middle, and high school students.

 Who attends KIPP schools?